apache/druid/docs/api-reference/dynamic-configuration-api.md

 </details>

-### Update Overlord dynamic configuration
+### Update dynamic configuration

 Submits a JSON-based dynamic configuration spec to the Overlord.
-For information on dynamic configuration spec properties, see [Overlord dynamic configuration](../configuration/index.md#overlord-dynamic-configuration).
+For information on the supported properties, see [Overlord dynamic configuration](../configuration/index.md#overlord-dynamic-configuration).

 #### URL